aclark4life/resume-2020/README.rst

 About
 ~~~~~

 Alex Clark is a Python Web Developer.
-He has a Bachelor of Science in Computer Science from Loyola University in Maryland and has worked as a Systems Administrator, Network Engineer, Software Engineer and Technical Team Leader since May 1998.
+He has a Bachelor of Science in Computer Science from Loyola University in Maryland and has worked as a Systems Administrator, Network Engineer, Software Engineer and Technical Leader since May 1998.
 He is also the President of DC Python, a non-profit organization he co-founded to promote and support the use of Python software in DC.

 Work Experience
 ~~~~~~~~~~~~~~~